 Diabetes can be the stimulus for a variety of eye diseases, but there are reliable procedures that our optometry clinic can perform or recommend to correct visual impairment.
 Most importantly, early diagnosis is the best way to manage conditions such as cataracts or glaucoma.

-Modern ocular technologies allows for secure procedures, such as laser eye surgery (photocoagulation) or a vitrectomy, to halt damage done by diabetic related eye diseases.
+Modern ocular technologies allow for secure procedures, such as laser eye surgery (photocoagulation) or a vitrectomy, to halt damage done by diabetic related eye diseases.
 Consult a professional optometrist for best solutions for your own health.